 This is, after all, what I wanted.

 Over the last couple of months, as his departure was approaching, I’ve had a slew of strange symptoms.
 I randomly got dizzy and had to sit down.
 I’ve had my first migraine, followed by intermittent headaches.
-My eyes have been dry, my tailbone has been hurting, my left hand goes numb, and my right hip aches.
-Despite exercising six days a week, as I have been for years now, I’ve been feeling progressively weaker.
+My eyes have been dry; my tailbone has been hurting; my left hand goes numb, and my right hip aches.
+Despite exercising six days a week, as I have been for years, I’ve been feeling progressively weaker.

-I was in a yoga class a week ago and had been holding plank for a mere ten seconds when my arms started shaking.
+A week ago, I was in a yoga class and held a plank for ten seconds when my arms started shaking.
 How could that be?
-Not that long ago I was at a retreat doing three intense yoga sessions a day.
+Not long ago, I was at a retreat doing three intense yoga sessions daily.
 A few months ago, I ran my 4th marathon.
 This morning, it took everything to get through five painful miles.

-The fatigue has been overwhelming, the tears come out of nowhere.
+The fatigue has been overwhelming; the tears come out of nowhere.
 The only other brief time in my life that I was this overwhelmed was in medical school.
-I had tried to set the video recorder to tape some show on TV and couldn’t figure it out, and I sat down and bawled.
+I had tried to set the video recorder to tape some shows on TV and couldn’t figure it out, and I sat down and bawled.
 I got help.
 Since then, I haven’t been overwhelmed by the mundane.

-“I think there is something wrong with me,” I insist to my husband.
-“Maybe I have some rheumatologic disease, maybe I’m coming down with MS or some other neurologic disorder.
+“I think something is wrong with me,” I insist to my husband.
+“Maybe I have some rheumatologic disease; maybe I’m coming down with MS or some other neurologic disorder.
 Something isn’t right.
 Maybe all these various symptoms are somehow related and cause my unexplainable sadness.”

 My husband agrees I should see my doctor but suspects it’s all about our son.
 I’m a pediatrician going through a list of adult differential diagnoses to see which one may fit; I finally called and made an appointment with my internist to stop my self-diagnosis and have her rule everything out.